 Here’s how the points work

 Each reservation you make earns 100 points, which is equal to $1.50.
 But for just creating an account, Quandoo will give you 400 points (equivalent to $6).
 You also get points for submitting a review (25 points).
 When you accumulate 1000 points, you can redeem it for $15 (which goes directly into your bank account).
-The points are reflected in your account up to 72 hours after you attend your reservation.
+The points should show up in your account within 72 hours after you attend your reservation.

 |400pts||creating an account|